Jmcleodfoss/simple-rest-tester/README.md

 #### paths.path.method.responses.response.x-srt/expectation
 This extension is used to provide the `expectation` member of the test object.

+#### paths.path.method.responses.response.x-srt/filename
+This may be used to provide a custom filename for the test.

 #### paths.path.method.responses.response.x-srt.response-regexp
 This provides a regexp matching the expected response from the server.
 If it is not present, all responses are considered matches.